IanLKaplan/s3logreader/README.md

 ## Athena Queries Against ORC formatted log data

 The performance of Athena queries against log file data can be dramatically improved by processing the S3 web server logs into ORC files.
 In testing against some of my web site log data the ORC compressed format reduced the data size by approximately 50 times.
 Athena queries against ORC data will be faster since less data must be scanned.
-Unless your S3 web sites have a very high traffic volumn, and a large amount of log data, the cost of Athena queries against log data converted to ORC files will be very small.
+Unless your S3 web sites have a very high traffic volumn, and a large amount of log data, the cost of Athena queries against log data converted to ORC files will be very free or very low.
+The AWS "Glue Catalog" (Athena) has a free tier of 1 million queries per month.
+In most use cases for web log analysis, this means that Athena use is free.

 ## Reading Logfile Data from S3